tangram/autolink_filter/README.md

 Degrades to simple server side link creation if there is no JavaScript support.

+As of now, it has some hard-coded elements for the site it is intended for, but will likely be generalized and released to drupal.org at some point.

 Requires Better Autocomplete jQuery plugin by Betamos: https://github.com/betamos/Better-Autocomplete